faithdevops/Home_test-01/Readme.md

 We will use Kubernetes to deploy the two containers and their respective services.
 The following Kubernetes resources will be created:

-deployment-users.yaml: Deployment configuration for the users container
+users.yaml: Deployment configuration for the users container and the users-service configuration

-service-users.yaml: Service configuration for the users container
+shifts.yaml: Deployment configuration for the shifts container and the shift-service configuration

-deployment-shifts.yaml: Deployment configuration for the shifts container
+postgres.yaml: Deployment configuration for PostgreSQL database

-service-shifts.yaml: Service configuration for the shifts container
+mongo.yaml: Deployment configuration for mongodb database

-postgres-deployment.yaml: Deployment configuration for PostgreSQL database
+pvc.yaml: PersistentVolumeClaim for the mongodb database

-postgres-pvc.yaml: PersistentVolumeClaim for the PostgreSQL database
+pvc2.yaml: PersistentVolumeClaim for the PostgreSQL database

 ingress.yaml: ingress controller configuration